 They could lengthen the time it takes to process your claim

 Your claim will be settled faster if you use the insurance company’s damage estimate and accept the first payout the insurance company offers you.
 The public adjuster can likely get you a higher payout, but it requires some back and forth.
 If settling your claim as fast as possible is more important than getting the best settlement, it is usually better to work directly with your insurance company.

 If your claim has already been closed, it’s too late to bring in a public adjuster.
 At that point, you’ll need a lawyer to recover your settlement.
 The lawyer works similarly to the public adjuster in that they only get paid if they win your settlement, and the money comes from the insurance company.
 They work differently than a public adjuster because their fees are usually hourly and negotiated separately from your payout.

 Here are a few questions to ask yourself before finding a public adjuster:

 How much are the damages going to cost?

 For a claim that’s $5,000 or less, it’s probably not worth it to hire a public adjuster.
 If your damages are estimated at $20,000 or more, it may be a good idea to have a professional help you file.

-If you could afford some of the repair costs on your own, then it’s not so important to get the maximum settlement from the insurance company.
+If you could afford some of the repair costs on your own, it’s not so important to get the maximum settlement from the insurance company.

 However, if the only way you can complete your repair is by getting the maximum amount of money possible from the insurance company, a Public Adjuster is a vital ally.

-Your insurance company will send out their own adjuster to record the damage and they may send out their own contractors to estimate the cost of repairs.
+Your insurance company will send out their adjuster to record the damage, and they may send out their own contractors to estimate the cost of repairs.
 These professionals work for the insurance company, not for you.
 Therefore, they are incentivized to minimize the damage and keep repair costs low for the company.